Let’s cut to the chase … I love a good chase scene in a movie, but it’s usually cars, cars and more cars.

 3 The motorcycle chase scene in the World War II movie Escape to Athena (1979) has Elliot Gould’s stunt double riding a sidecar through narrow cobblestone streets.
 There are some great action shots, real riding up and down stairs and even some sidecar jumps!
 I also love the way the rider picks up the sidecar wheel over the top of a stationary camera.

-4 Jackie Chan’s epic motorcycle chase scene on a Honda trail bike in the movie Operation Condor (1991) features the usual Chan style with plenty of comedy and athleticism.
+4 Jackie Chan’s epic motorcycle chase scene on a 1989 Yamaha DT200R dirt bike in the movie Operation Condor (1991) features the usual Chan style with plenty of comedy and athleticism.
 There are also loads of trials tricks, wheelies, riding over the roofs of cars, jumps and he even saves a baby along the way.

 5 Bond film Tomorrow Never Dies (1997) features Pierce Brosnan riding through Vietnam streets on – of all things – a BMW R 1200 C, their short-lived cruiser!
 Plenty of explosions, comedy and Bond even manages a bit of a cuddle with his female pillion riding backwards in his lap.
 It proved you can wheelie and jump a cruiser.